-- Click Trig to open the Trigger control panel. - As shown in the following steps, click one of the tabs in the Trigger control panel to define the trigger parameters. - 3.
-Use the Event tab to set parameters that define trigger events.
-The parameters vary depending on the trigger Source and Type selections. - 4.
-Use the Time Qualified tab to set parameters that qualify trigger events based on their time duration. - Use the Advanced tab to select whether to trigger on each segment while in Swept acquisition mode and to set parameters that control the position of the trigger event.
+- Click Trig to open the Trigger control panel. - As shown in the following steps, click one of the tabs in the Trigger control panel to define the trigger parameters. - Use the Event tab to set parameters that define trigger events.
+The parameters vary depending on the trigger Source and Type selections. - Use the Time Qualified tab to set parameters that qualify trigger events based on their time duration.